Domestic Violence with Firearms in California

 There are situations where the judge will reduce the RO to a level one protective order that allows peaceful contact with the victim.

-Additionally, the terms of probation will include a mandatory requirement that you complete as 52-week batterer's intervention program, fines, and community service.
+Additionally, the terms of probation will include a mandatory requirement that you complete a 52-week batterer's intervention program, fines, and community service.

-In some cases, the judge will order other conditions of probation at sentencing, which might include counselling and even some jail time.
+In some cases, the judge will order other conditions of probation at sentencing, which might include counseling and even some jail time.

 Firearm Ban with a Domestic Violence Conviction

 Once you are convicted of domestic violence, you are prohibited from owning or possessing a firearm in California.
-Assembly Bill 3129 amended Penal Code 29805, and makes it illegal for anyone who was convicted of misdemeanor domestic violence for having possession of a firearm.
+Assembly Bill 3129 amended Penal Code 29805 and made it illegal for anyone who was convicted of misdemeanor domestic violence for having possession of a firearm.

-Under federal laws, you are prohibited from possession or owning a firearm regardless if it was a misdemeanor or felony domestic violence case.
+Under federal laws, you are prohibited from possessing or owning a firearm regardless of whether it is a misdemeanor or felony domestic violence case.

 It's also possible for anyone can seek a domestic violence protective order that would prohibit buying or possessing a firearm if the victim was a spouse, ex-spouse, cohabitant, or family member.